Make Your Own Kefir or Yogurt Challenge!Updated: April 04, 2018 Conferences & Events, Healthy Living

-Fermentation of food to increase enzymes and nutrients as well as to add beneficial probiotics is a critical skill to master and when you are ready to take the plunge, there is no better food for fermentation newbies to start with than dairy.
+Fermentation of foods like kefir or yogurt increase enzymes and nutrients and adds beneficial probiotics to basic dairy foods.
+It is a critical skill to master and when you are ready to take the plunge, there is no easier food for fermentation newbies to start with than dairy.

-As further encouragement to those who perhaps haven’t entered the challenge just yet, I wanted to share with you some pictures of those who have entered the challenge already and are getting awesome results.
+As encouragement to those who perhaps haven’t tried making either of these fermented foods yet, I wanted to share with you some pictures of those who have taken the challenge already and are getting awesome results.

 Amanda Molnar’s Perfectly Fermented Kefir